 What is a Discretionary Trust?

 The purpose of a trust is to separate the legal and beneficial ownership of assets.
-The trustee has legal ownership and the beneficiaries benefit from the income that flows from these assets.
+The trustee holds legal ownership, while the beneficiaries receive the income generated by those assets.

 In Australia, a family trust (also known as a discretionary trust) is a type of trust where the trustee has the power to decide which beneficiaries will receive income or capital distributions and in what proportions.
-Unlike other trusts, beneficiaries don’t have a fixed entitlement to the trust’s income or capital and their right to receive distributions is at the discretion of the trustee.
+Unlike other trusts, beneficiaries do not have a fixed entitlement; instead, the trustee decides which beneficiaries receive distributions (and in what proportions).

 Understanding Trust Distribution Resolutions

-Trust distribution resolutions are necessary because they determine the amount of tax that the trust will pay.
-If the trustee does not make a resolution before 30 June, the trust will be taxed at the highest marginal tax rate, which is currently 47%.
+If the trustee does not make a resolution before 30 June, the trust is automatically taxed at the highest marginal tax rate (currently 47%).

 The trustee’s decisions are recorded in the distribution resolution for each income year, which needs to be carefully prepared to deal with things like:

-- How trust law income is to be defined for this income year
+- How to define trust law income for this income year.

-- Whether the trustee will exercise discretion to determine trust law income on the same basis as taxable net income
+- Whether the trustee will match trust law income with taxable net income.

-- Whether the trustee will decide to stream specific categories of income like capital gains and franked distributions, and
+- Whether the trustee will decide to stream specific categories of income (capital gains, franked distributions).

 Completing Trust Distribution Resolutions Before EOFY